 It helps with the production of bile, which helps carry away waste and break down fats in the small intestine during digestion.

-Our liver stores vitamins and minerals and glucose, specifically iron, vitamin A, vitamin K, vitamin B12, and folic acid and releases them into the blood when needed.
+Our liver stores vitamins, minerals and glucose, specifically iron, vitamins A, K, B12, and folic acid, releasing them into the blood when needed.

 The liver works hand in hand with the digestive system, filtering the blood coming from the digestive system before it passes to the rest of the body.

 If you are eating a healthy diet and your liver is absorbing all the correct nutrients, these processes are fairly straightforward.

 However, if you have a poor diet and overload your body with toxins, it will not filter your blood properly, causing toxins to remain behind.
 Over time, this can lead to many problems.

 You may experience poor circulation due to a lack of oxygen and essential nutrients being fed to your cells, resulting in tiredness and fatigue.
 A toxic body will eventually result in the onset of disease.

 Milk Thistle, also known as Sliybum Marinanum and St Mary’s Thistle, is a powerful aid in keeping your liver healthy.
 It comes in a variety of forms and is made by extracting the seeds from the milk thistle plant.

 It has many health benefit, supporting your liver and gallbladder, whilst it also helps with skin health, regulating hormones and cleaning your blood.